 - Once boiling is done, pick out the cinnamon sticks and strain out the elderberries from the liquid.
 Make sure to press into the mesh sieve to get all the good juice!

-- Whisk in the honey and lemon juice.
+- Whisk in the honey and lemon juice until the honey is dissolved.

-- Pour into a jar and keep in the fridge until needed.
+- Let it cool and then pour into a jar and keep in the fridge until needed.

 Notes

-- store the elderberry syrup in the fridge in an airtight jar
+- Store the elderberry syrup in the fridge in an airtight jar for 6-8 weeks

-- use the cough syrup when you feel a scratchy throat coming on.
-I personally take 1-5 tbs/day if I'm feeling sick
+- Use the cough syrup when you feel a scratchy throat coming on.
+I personally take 1-3 tbs/day if I'm feeling sick

-- the recipe makes 1 cup which is about 16 sevrings
+- The recipe makes 1 cup which is about 16 servings

 Disclaimer: